Dog Park/Perkins Rd. Site

-- All dogs must be current with required vaccination and be registered with the county.
+- All dogs must be current with required vaccinations and be registered with the county.

-- Member dogs must wear both the Dog Park membership tag and county registration tag when in the park.
+- Registered member dogs must wear a county registration tag.
 Members must carry a photo ID with them and present upon request.

-- Dogs may not be left unattended or out of sight range or voice command.
+- Dogs may not be left unattended or out of sight or voice command.
 A member age 16 or older must be present at all times and is solely responsible for the actions of their dog(s).
 Always keep an eye on your dog.
 Never leave your dog unattended.

-- Dogs that exhibit vicious, fierce, aggressive, or dangerous behavior are not permitted in the Dog Park.
+- Dogs known to exhibit vicious, fierce, aggressive, or dangerous behavior are not permitted in the Dog Park.
 If your dog becomes unruly or aggressive towards other dogs, you must leash your dog and exit the enclosure immediately.
 Excessive barking is strongly discouraged.

 - Female dogs in heat are not permitted in the park.

-- Dogs less than 4 months old are not permitted in the park.
+- Dogs less than four months old are not permitted in the park.
 Puppies are not fully vaccinated and are vulnerable to disease and injury.

 - Smoking is not permitted inside the Dog Park.
 Cigarette butts can be dangerous if swallowed.

 - Members are limited to three dogs per visit.

-- Dogs, owners, and users creating a disturbance or violating posted rules must leave the dog park if requested by law enforcement personnel, park personnel, or their designated agents.
+- Dogs, owners and users creating a disturbance or violating posted rules must leave the dog park if requested be law enforcement personnel, park personnel, or their designated agents.